Use cases

 Gorgias supports email, live chat, SMS, voice/phone, Facebook, Instagram, TikTok, and WhatsApp.
 The channel list is competitive, though it lacks Slack and Discord support.
 Where Gorgias differentiates is the e-commerce layer on top of those channels: full order history appears in every ticket regardless of channel, revenue attribution tracks how support interactions drive sales, and agents (or the AI) can take action on orders directly from the ticket view.
 For Shopify merchants, this means a customer reaching out via Instagram DM gets the same order context and action capabilities as one emailing in.

-If you're evaluating omnichannel helpdesks more broadly, our guide to the best customer service software with AI covers additional options.
+If you’re evaluating AI support tools more broadly, our guide to the best AI agents for customer service covers additional options.

 How much insight you need depends on how tightly you run your support operation.